xtmgah/aaronmck.github.io/_drafts/2014-12-29-UGE_tutorial.markdown

 Let's get started
 ------------------------
 So start a terminal window on your local machine (be it Windows, Mac, or Linux).
+Mine looks like this:

+Now login to your remote machine of choice.
+This should be a machine that can launch grid engine jobs.
+If you don't know what machine's on your network can do this, it's best to ask IT or whoever setup the server farm.
+Ok, now I have:

+Many thanks, including:
+The terminal tag from [http://jumpstartlab.com](http://jumpstartlab.com/news/archives/2013/10/16/octopress-terminal-tag)